 At xMatters, we take a proactive approach to handling failure.
-In fact, we instigate failures on a regular basis in our infrastructure to make sure that our systems can handle the chaos without disrupting services to our clients.
-In this post, I will give a high-level overview of our approach.
+We instigate failures regularly in our infrastructure to ensure that our systems can handle the chaos without disrupting services to our customers.
+Here is a high-level overview of our approach.

-Once we establish a baseline for how our services behave under load, we start introducing failure events and observe what happens.
+Once we establish a baseline for how our services behave under load, the next step is to introduce failure events and observe what happens.
 Like with all software testing, it is best to have automated tools that allow the reproduction of scenarios quickly and effortlessly.
-In addition to being able to verify fixes and changes to the services, this allows running random failure scenarios on a schedule in any environment.
+In addition to verifying fixes and changes to the services, this allows running random failure scenarios on a schedule in any environment.

 According to Netflix, “The best defense against major unexpected failures is to fail often.”
-This was the motivation behind the construction of Chaos Monkey, one of Netflix’s first chaos testing tool, which is now available on GitHub.
+This was the motivation behind the construction of Chaos Monkey, one of Netflix’s first chaos testing tools, which is now available on GitHub.
 In addition to Chaos Monkey, the last few years have seen the birth of a few different tools to help resilience testing.
-After reviewing a series of them, we opted to create our own tool which we named Cthulhu (as an analogy to the cosmic entity from H.P.
-Lovecraft, known for rendering insane anything it interacts with).
+After reviewing a series of them, we opted to create our own tool named Cthulhu (as an analogy to the cosmic entity from H.P.
+Lovecraft, known for driving anything it interacts with, to the brink of insanity. ).
 We made our own tool mainly so we could coordinate complex failure scenarios, impacting different infrastructure technologies in a data-driven manner.

-There are advantages to Chaos Testing that go beyond asserting that systems are recovering automatically, particularly while a system is in transition toward a fully automated recovery strategy.
+There are advantages to chaos testing that go beyond asserting that systems are recovering automatically, particularly while a system is in transition toward a fully automated recovery strategy.
 Failure scenarios expose ways that the system can fail.
 Before self-healing logic is in place, the engineering team has to recover the services manually.
-This allows confirmation that the engineering team is able to recover the system within SLAs.
+This allows confirmation that the engineering team can recover the system within SLAs.
 It also serves as a drill for engineers to remain up to date as to how to keep their ever-changing system running.